Friday, November 25, 2016

 Title page of Karl von Rotteck's Promemoria (©Sandra Haas)

-In this messy situation, Freiburg's professor Karl von Rotteck wrote a Promemoria (memorandum) in which he stressed that the longish form of Baden's territory justified two universities.
-Also, competition between the Ruperto Carola on the River Neckar and the Albertina on the River Dreisam would be good for the quality of teaching.
+In this messy situation, Freiburg's professor Karl von Rotteck wrote a Promemoria (memorandum) in which he stressed that the longish form of Baden's territory justified keeping two universities.
+Also, competition between the Ruperto Carola on the River Neckar and the Albertina on the River Dreisam would improve the quality of teaching.
 Baden's governor in Freiburg, Karl Wilhelm Ludwig Friedrich Freiherr Drais von Sauerbronn, added that the study of theology should be Catholic in Freiburg and Protestant in Heidelberg.

 On January 23, 1818, the relieving message arrived in Freiburg: an explicit ducal order guaranteed the university's existence.
 When in 1820, Grand-Duke Ludwig granted the Albertina a yearly government subsidy of 15,000 guilders, the thankful university officials asked their sovereign for his gracious permission to rename Freiburg's university: Albertina-Ludoviciana, vivat, crescat, floreat ad multos annos.